yhoogstrate/segmentation-fold/doc/md/INTRODUCTION.md

 # INTRODUCTION #

 [segmentation-fold](https://github.com/yhoogstrate/segmentation-fold) is
 a bioinformatics application that predicts RNA 2D-structure with an extended version of the Zuker algorithm.
-This modification contains a new "structure element" named a *segment* is capable of folding a pre-defined substructure with **multiple** canonical or non-canonical pairings.
+This modification contains a new "structure element" named a *segment* and is capable of folding a pre-defined substructure with **multiple** canonical or non-canonical pairings.

 This allows folding of more complex structures like the K-turns, which are also part of the implemented free energy tables.
-These thermodynamic parameters (free Gibbs energy levels) have been estimated using a computational approach and lack therefore accuracy.
+These thermodynamic parameters (free Gibbs energy levels) have been estimated using a computational approach and therefore lack accuracy.